rails/rails/guides/source/action_cable_overview.md

 The async adapter is intended for development/testing and should not be used in production.

+It works within a single process only, so even in development, you won't be able to broadcast from the Rails console and receive it in the Rails web server.
+For that, use one of the other adapters.

 ##### Redis Adapter

 The Redis adapter requires users to provide a URL pointing to the Redis server.